Mixture model fitting using conditional models and modal Gibbs sampling: 'Modal' Gibbs sampling for mixture models

 Note that the first and second terms in the right hand side are the conditional marginal likelihood (for which an accurate approximation is provided by INLA) and the prior evaluated at the posterior mode of $\mathbf{z}$, respectively.
 The last term needs to be obtained from the MCMC output.
 In practice, the following approximation will be used:

-Note that the last term in equation~(\ref{eq:logpiy}) can be approximated in different ways, that will lead to different approximations to $\pi(\mathbf{y})$.
-If it is the estimate provided by modal Gibbs sampling then the approximation to the marginal likelihood will be denoted by $\hat\pi_G(\mathbf{y})$.
-If the last term is computed using the conditional marginal likelihoods provided by INLA, as in equation~(\ref{eq:postz}), the approximation will be denoted by $\tilde\pi_M(\mathbf{y})$.
+Note that the last term in Equation~(\ref{eq:logpiy}) can be approximated in different ways, that will lead to different approximations to $\pi(\mathbf{y})$.
+If it is the estimate provided by modal Gibbs sampling, $\hat\pi_G(\mathbf{z}|\mathbf{y})$, then the approximation to the marginal likelihood will be denoted by $\hat\pi_G(\mathbf{y})$.
+If the last term is computed using the conditional marginal likelihoods provided by INLA as in Equation~(\ref{eq:postz}), $\hat\pi_I(\mathbf{z} | \mathbf{y})$, the approximation will be denoted by $\hat\pi_I(\mathbf{y})$.

-In addition to these two ways of approximating the marginal likelihood, equation~(\ref{eq:piI}) provides another way to estimate the marginal likelihood, denoted by $\tilde\pi_I(\mathbf{y})$.
-Computing these three different estimates can be a way to perform an assessment of whether the parametric space $\mathcal{Z}$ has been conveniently explored and the posterior probabilities of its elements estimated with accuracy.
-In particular, $\hat\pi_G(\mathbf{y})$ will be very sensitive to this issue and large differences with $\tilde\pi_M(\mathbf{y})$ and $\tilde\pi_I(\mathbf{y})$ will indicate that the posterior probabilities provided by modal Gibbs sampling may not be accurate.
+Computing these three different estimates of the marginal likelihood can be a way to perform an assessment of whether the parametric space $\mathcal{Z}$ has been conveniently explored and the posterior probabilities of its elements estimated with accuracy.
+In particular, $\hat\pi_G(\mathbf{y})$ will be very sensitive to this issue and large differences with $\hat\pi_S(\mathbf{y})$ and $\hat\pi_I(\mathbf{y})$ will indicate that the posterior probabilities provided by modal Gibbs sampling may not be accurate and that samples must be reweighted accordingly.

-Estimates of the posterior probability of a given model, as defined in equation~(\ref{eq:ppmodel}), can be obtained with any of the three estimates of the marginal likelihood and they will be denoted similarly.
+Estimates of the posterior probability of a given model, as defined in Equation~(\ref{eq:postprob}), can be obtained with any of the three estimates of the marginal likelihood and they will be denoted similarly.
 For example, $\hat\pi_G(\mathcal{M}_i | \mathbf{y}),\ i=1,\ldots,p$ are the estimates of the posterior probabilities of the different models based on estimates $\{\hat\pi_G(\mathbf{y}|\mathcal{M}_k)\}_{k=1}^p$ of their marginal likelihoods.